Introduction

 What is the Book of Numbers About?

-Read this 4-minute introduction to help you find your bearings in the Bible story, and inspire you to read Numbers!
+Read this 4-minute introduction to help you find your bearings in the Bible story, and be inspired to read Numbers!

 Videos